Details

 - ORIENTATION WALKS: The orientation walking tours on this trip are often on cobblestone roads at steep grades and can last several hours in the heat of the summer.
 Feel free to opt-out of these walking tours if you wish to, as they can be very physically taxing.
 In some cases, on the other side of the coin, they may move a bit too slow for you.
 If you have a map, a travel app, or a guidebook, feel free to go off on your own.
 GEEO wants you to have the experience you desire, and sometimes that means separating yourself at times from the group.

-- GUIDES: In Europe, all guiding is based around local guides, all of whom are licensed to work only in a particular city.
-As such, our leaders are able to provide orientation walks that will show you the layout of each town and city as well as the location of local services such as post offices and laundromats, but are legally unable to share historical facts and figures in public places.
+- LOCAL GUIDES: In Europe, all guiding is based around local guides, all of whom are licensed to work only in a particular city.
+As such, our leaders are able to provide orientation walks that will give you the layout of each town and city, as well as the location of local services such as laundromats and ATMs, but are legally not permitted to share historical details in public places.
 Your tour leader will be able to help you find a local guided tour in each location if you would like one.

 Single Travelers